 The selection of MFCN BSs to be involved in calculations

-The selection of the MFCN/UMTS BSs was carried out in a few stages.
+The selection of the MFCN/UMTS BSs was carried out in a three stages.

 First stage

-At the first stage, all operating and planned sectors of the BWA BSs, located at a maximum distance (about 150 km) from the border line, were involved in the calculations.
+In the first stage, all operating and planned sectors of the Ukraine BWA BSs, located at a maximum distance (about 150 km) from the border line, were involved in the calculations.
 The calculations were carried out for several (3-4) nearest reference MFCN/ UMTS stations.
-Such calculations allowed take into account the remote BWA BSs located on high placed positions.
+Such calculations allowed to take into account the remote BWA BSs located on high altitude positions.
 The results of the calculations were compared with the protection criterion for the critical case.
 Those BWA BSs, which f.s. level was below the protection criterion, were excluded from further consideration.

-From the Ukraine experience of the calculated exercises to the first stage of the calculations, 2506 sectors of the BWA BSs were involved.
-The calculations were carried out in relation to 4 deployment MFCN/ UMTS BSs, located close to the border line.
+From the Ukraine experience with the calculation done in the first stage of the calculations exercises, 2506 sectors of the BWA BSs were involved.
+The calculations were carried out in relation to 4 deployed MFCN/ UMTS BSs, located close to the border line.
 As a result, 2071 sectors remained to be taken into account at the following stages of calculation.

 Second stage

-In the second stage of practical case, the f.s. calculations from the remaining sectors of BWA BSs were carried out relative to the test points at the boundary line and to the defined MFCN/ UMTS protection criterion 22 dBμV/m/ 1,25 MHz/ 10 m at the boundary line (the interference power at the MFCN/ UMTS receiver input is of −109 dBm/ 5 MHz).
+In the second stage of practical case, the f.s. calculations from the remaining sectors of BWA BSs were carried out relative to the test points at the borderline and to the defined MFCN/ UMTS protection criterion 22 dBμV/m/ 1.25 MHz/ 10 m at the borderline (the interference power at the MFCN/ UMTS receiver input is of −109 dBm/ 5 MHz).

 Those sectors of BWA BSs, which created f.s. level lower than the criterion of 5-6 dB excluded from the further calculations.
-This margin based on the experience of calculations is considered as sufficient to not be taken into account when summing signals.
+This margin based on the experience of calculations is considered as sufficient to not be taken into account when summing up signals.